tomGdow/stortomas/README.md

-# stortomas
+### stortomas

-A repository of useful commands and methods
+A repository of useful commands, notes and methods pertaining to web development on an Ununtu system, mostly (I suspect) only useful to myself.